dfilatov/jspath/readme.md

 ```

 ###Substitutions###
-Substitutions allows you to use a runtime-evaluated values in predicates.
+Substitutions allows you to use runtime-evaluated values in predicates.

 ####Examples####
 ```javascript